-The number of ILI-related presentations to EDs decreased in the past week while admissions remained stable (Figure 2).
+The rate of ILI-related presentations to EDs decreased in the past week while the rate of admissions slightly increased (Figure 2).

 Figure 2.
 Number and rate of ILI presentations/admissions to emergency departments in WA in the past eight weeks of 2022